Long-distance runners lap up miles for the love of it

 Holland calls it a cardiovascular turning point where the run becomes exponentially easier.

 "There's a point where the run becomes enjoyable," he said.
-"Whether this happens at 8 (12.8 kilometers) or 10 or 12 miles down the road, it will happen," he said.
+"Whether this happens at 8 or 10 or 12 miles down the road, it will happen," he said.

 A veteran of 60 marathons, Holland was set to run his ninth New York City Marathon earlier this month, until the 26.2-mile (42.2-kilometer) race was canceled in the wake of Superstorm Sandy.